VictorGom3s/JustAnotherTaskManager/README.md

 # 🖊️ Just Another Task Manager 📓

-> A simple task manager that stores data in the browser's IndexedDB.
+> A simple task manager and pomodoro timer that stores data in the browser's IndexedDB.
 Made using React and Dexie.js.

 ### Access the app running live: [Just Another Task Manager](https://justanothertaskmanager.herokuapp.com/)